Updated 1/6/05

 Neil Slade's Amazing Brain Music Adventure - This site is a treasure trove of information on the brain and how music/sound can affect it.
 A lot of paranormal topics, like out of body experiences and aliens are also covered.
 In addition, it has a lot of ear candy to listen to - one of those sites you can kill hours searching through.

-New Developments - This site's best feature is [yet] another frequency list that was compiled/researched by a lady named Barbara Hero.
+(W) New Developments - This site's best feature is [yet] another frequency list that was compiled/researched by a lady named Barbara Hero.
 This list deals with parts of the body, and what frequency these parts resonate at.
 (Some of these frequencies do seem to have therapeutic potential.
 I was playing with them, plugging them into a sound generator program I have, and I found the frequency associated with blood circulation made short work of my headache.)

-OneWithAll.Net - Another site that has some interesting information on brainwave frequencies, and the effects operating at these frequencies have on the brain.
+(W) OneWithAll.Net - Another site that has some interesting information on brainwave frequencies, and the effects operating at these frequencies have on the brain.
 While the first table repeats a lot of the same information the other brainwave tables I have listed here do, there is a second table that gives all the MIDI notes, and their corresponding sound frequencies.
 This one comes in very handy -- by cross-referencing with the other table, you can know which notes will have what effect on the brain, and create MIDI mood music designed to have certain effects on the brain.

 PHI - SOUND AND HEALING - This site has a lot of information on music and sound, particularly the history of music and how different cultures found religious significance in different notes.
 It also has info on how music and sound can create altered states of consciousness.
 It's kind of a mish-mosh to search through, but it's well worth the effort.
 (Tons of interesting links too.)

-Radiation Health Foundation - The main page really doesn't have anything relevant to Brainwave Entrainment or Cymatics, but this bizarre frequency listing they have might be - I'm still trying to decipher it - it's such a mish-mosh of different things mixed together.
+(W) Radiation Health Foundation - The main page really doesn't have anything relevant to Brainwave Entrainment or Cymatics, but this bizarre frequency listing they have might be - I'm still trying to decipher it - it's such a mish-mosh of different things mixed together.

-Silent Sounds - This site has a few more charts of sound frequencies that supposedly have mind-effecting or therapeutic uses.
+(W) Silent Sounds - This site has a few more charts of sound frequencies that supposedly have mind-effecting or therapeutic uses.
 Since they don't label them well on the page, here are the two tables with all the good stuff on it : Table 1 & Table 2.
 The first is more like the table at the Brainwave Research site listed above.
 The second deals with specific ills [headache, stomach ache, etc] and what sound frequencies supposedly can correct these ills.

 Synchronicity - This site sells musical albums that create altered states of consciousness when listened to [They do this with embedded sounds that entrain the brain, most likely.]
 While this site is light on useful information, there are a few nice sound clips here and there that are enjoyable to listen to.

 Syntrillium Software - They have a sound generator program called CoolEdit which is excellent for creating sounds specifically to alter one's mental state.
 The programmer includes a lot of good information on this topic in the documentation for the program.
-(Note: This company no longer exists - Adobe bought them out and changed the name of Cooledit to Adobe Audition.
-The link will redirect you to that site, most likely.
-If you want a free alternative, try Mindsync.
-It's a stripped-down forerunner to Cooledit that was made circa 1993.)

 Transparent Corporation - They offer some interesting Brainwave Entrainment software that lets you to incorporate more unusual entrainment methods into the mix.
 (For instance, there's an interesting panning effect you can use.
 Another effect gradually increases and reduces the lower frequency ranges in the carrier soundscape.)
 Brain Sound Studio allows you to apply the entrainment effects over any WAV file.
 Neural Noise Synthesizer lets you apply the entrainment effects over background noise generated by the software itself.